Title Image

 What evidence of qualifications would you need to see?

-If you were invited to an Interview we would ask you to bring in original certificates pertaining to your educational and/or professional qualifications, including GSCE Maths, English and Science (Grade C or above or equivalent).
+If you were invited to an interview we would ask you to bring in original certificates pertaining to your educational and/or professional qualifications, including GSCE Maths, English and Science (Grade C or above or equivalent).

 What are the age ranges of the children within the Vale Federation?